 US President Joe Biden and Attorney General Merrick Garland on Thursday announced a series of new measures to prevent gun violence.

-One of the measures proposed by the Department of Justice is aimed at combating the proliferation of firearms without serial numbers, which are difficult for law enforcement agencies to trace.
+In addition, the president intends to tighten restrictions on the distribution of firearms without serial numbers, which are difficult for law enforcement agencies to trace.

 The Ministry of Justice also plans to present a template of the law that will allow relatives and law enforcement officials to apply to the court with a request to temporarily restrict access to weapons for a person whom they consider dangerous to themselves or others.
 The template is intended to provide a starting point for the development of relevant laws at the state level.